NLog/NLog.github.io/_posts/2015-03-27-NLog-4-0-roadmap-and-release-date.md

 Issues for 4.0 are now prioritized with the  [MoSCoW method](https://en.wikipedia.org/wiki/MoSCoW_method).
 In short this means:

  - We will label the issues with *Must have*, *Should have*, *Could have* and *Wont have this time around*
- - The release **must** contain the *must haves*.
-We will move the release date if not all must haves are implemented.
+ - The release will be postponed if not all *must haves* are implemented.
- - The release should contain the *should haves*.
-But we will release even if not all should haves are implemented.
+ - We will release even if not all *should haves* are implemented.
- - Could haves would be nice, but only if we have enough time, according to the planned release date.
+ - *Could haves* would be nice, but only if we have enough time, according to the planned release date.

 The roadmap of 4.0: